Do you have something slightly resembling a real estate sales funnel involving the written word?

 Don’t Want to Do It Yourself? – Real Estate Copywriting Services & Costs

 This is the last section of my article, I promise.
 And if you stayed with me until now, my kudos to you, by the way.
 I almost didn’t manage to write it to the end myself.

 So, after reading all this, you may have realized that it’s a bunch of work to produce decent real estate copy.

-In this case, you may be interested in real estate copywriting services you can delegate this task to.
+In this case, you may be interested in real estate copywriting services; you can delegate this task.